 This review refers to the first 14 seasons, not the 2017 reboot with new hosts.
 All episode numbers include the pilot run and should follow Wikipedia’s “overall” numbers at the time of writing, though I have probably used some “in series” numbers (excluding specials) by mistake.

 Supposedly 1100 “myths”, but not myths in the literal sense of foundational stories unfolding a culture’s world view or explaining its practices, nor in the alternative sense of fictions falsely held to be true.
-On Mythbusters (stylized as MythBusters), “myths” encompass urban legends, conspiracy theories, dubious technologies, viral videos, adages, video game tropes, Hollywood fantasies including several premises of Wanted (2008) in multiple episodes, and news stories.
-Some “myths” are deliberate deceptions on other science-based shows, including episode 113’s failed attempt to reproduce results from the aptly named Brainiac: Science Abuse (2003), a name not mentioned on Mythbusters for fear of legal action.
+Mythbusters (stylized as MythBusters) does treat some urban legends and conspiracy theories, but is also about dubious technologies, viral videos, adages, fantasy entertainment—including video-game tropes and several premises of Wanted (2008) in multiple episodes—and news stories.
+Some such “myths” are deliberate deceptions on other science-based shows, including episode 113’s failed attempt to reproduce results from the aptly named Brainiac: Science Abuse (2003), a name not mentioned on Mythbusters for fear of legal action.
 At least one myth, tested in episode 141, is sourced from similarly unnamed purported experts in forensic science.

 The producer’s original plan was to describe these “myths”, like a television version of Snopes.
 This plan was shut down, hence the addition of testing.
-Only rarely, as in the octopus egg urban legend of episode 13 and the difficulty of flying a U-2 in episode 251, a verdict is reached by consulting experts, without experimentation.
-Therefore, the stipulative definition of a myth here is anything dubious that can be tested in such a way that it makes good TV.
+Only rarely, as in the octopus-egg urban legend of episode 13 and the difficulty of flying a U-2 in episode 251, a verdict is reached by consulting experts, without experimentation.
+Therefore, the stipulative definition of a myth here is anything dubious that can make good TV.
 On more than one occasion, the show displays an awareness of how this usage diverges from the English language.
-For example, in episode 135 the narrator describes one of the hosts as believing “this myth is, well, a myth”, i.e. false.
+For example, in episode 135 the narrator describes one of the hosts as believing “this myth is, well, a myth”, i.e. false by definition.

 The show is hosted by two professionals in the special effects industry, acting as testers.
 Extrovert fanboy Adam Savage has a high-school diploma.
 Jamie Hyneman has a degree in Russian literature.
 Heather Joseph-Witham, the show’s professional folklorist who gets fired after episode 20, is never seen interacting with them.
 Earlier in 2004 (episode 17) a “build team” is recruited to speed things up, soon becoming a second set of hosts up through episode 243, when they’re also fired.

 The budget gradually grows with the success of the show and the fame of the hosts.
 In episode 10 they intentionally and seriously degrade a working Corvette, and in episode 13 they destroy some of the fuselage on a decommissioned and stripped DC-9.
 By episode 32 they’ve graduated to obliterating a cement truck under FBI supervision, and in episode 128 to a two-stage sled of Korean War surplus rockets flattening a car at 1000 km/h.
 Episode 251 is mostly about getting to fly that U-2, albeit without blowing it up.
 By then they’re totalling cars without a second thought.
-Episode 267 is an orgy of senseless, mythless destruction.
+Episode 267 is an orgy of senseless destruction irrelevant to mythology.

 The hosts are increasingly recognized in the course of their shopping trips for materials and in episode 18 a fan donates a car for them to work on.
 By episode 21, the “build team” works independently and a crowd of fans gather at a shooting location, gleefully shouting “This myth is busted!” from a safe distance.
 Time Team (1994) similarly attracted viewers to its urban shooting locations starting in 1999 (season 6, episode 1 of that show), but with less shouting and no explosives.
 In episode 172, Barack Obama pretends to decide on a subject “myth”, and 500 high schoolers are drafted to test it.
 Episode 228 has 150 more active adult volunteers in zombie makeup.
 The growing budget and popularity come together very well in episodes 242 and 243, which are tests at meaningful scale, thanks to volunteers.